gcastillo-ucsd/kloudspeaker/Trash-bin-plugin.md

 2. When configuring trash bin folder in configuration, the plugin will also intercept delete actions and store deleted files/folders into trash bin folder.
 Contents of the trash bin can then be viewed, and files/folders can be restored or deleted permanently.

+**NOTE** Trash bin plugin is beta release, and does not yet have all functionality.
+For example, integration with plugins like Share or Quota is not yet added.

 ## Configuration

 At minimum, plugin is only registered in the configuration